JKorf/Bitget.Net/README.md

 });
 ```

-For information on the clients, dependency injection, response processing and more see the [documentation](https://jkorf.github.io/CryptoExchange.Net), or have a look at the examples  [here](https://github.com/JKorf/CryptoExchange.Net/tree/master/Examples).
+For information on the clients, dependency injection, response processing and more see the [Bitget.Net documentation](https://jkorf.github.io/Bitget.Net), [CryptoExchange.Net documentation](https://jkorf.github.io/CryptoExchange.Net), or have a look at the examples [here](https://github.com/JKorf/Bitget.Net/tree/main/Examples) or [here](https://github.com/JKorf/CryptoExchange.Net/tree/master/Examples).

 ## CryptoExchange.Net
 Biget.Net is based on the [CryptoExchange.Net](https://github.com/JKorf/CryptoExchange.Net) base library.
 Other exchange API implementations based on the CryptoExchange.Net base library are available and follow the same logic.